Phosphatidylcholine: Ulcerative colitis

 Treatment of ulcerative colitis with oral intake of phosphatidylcholine has been shown to result in decreased disease activity.

-Possible health risks

-A 2011 report linked the microbial catabolites of phosphatidylcholine with increased atherosclerosis in mice through the production of choline, trimethylamine oxide, and betaine.

 Biosynthesis

 Although multiple pathways exist for the biosynthesis of phosphatidylcholine, the predominant route in eukaryotes involves condensation between diacylglycerol (DAG) and cytidine 5'-diphosphocholine (CDP-choline or citicoline).
 The conversion is mediated by the enzyme diacylglycerol cholinephosphotransferase.
 Another pathway, mainly operative in the liver involves methylation of phosphatidylethanolamine with S-adenosyl methionine (SAM) being the methyl group donor.